minjo1234/TIL/3.Resource/CS/Cloud/AWS/SAA/RDS + Aurora + ElasticCache.md

 - Automated backups
 	- Daily full backup of the database
-	- Transaction logs are b
+	- Transaction logs are backed-up by RDS every 5 minutes
+- Manual DB Snapshots
+-